 ‘Murdered?’
 I asked him while I put up my best “shocked” expression.

-‘I didn’t expect that things would go so bad’ I told him.
+‘I didn’t expect that things would turn out like this’ I told him.
 ‘But I have something in my possession that belongs to him.
-I was planning to hand it to him but I guess it belongs to his family now.
+I was planning to hand it over to him but I guess it belongs to his family now.
 Where exactly do they live?
 I’ve never met the man himself before and I have no idea who his wife is either.’

 ‘You’re looking for Mirriam.
 She lives by the farms with her weird kid.
 She’s the only one who grows carrots around these parts so her house shouldn’t be too hard to find.
 It’s about time someone from their past showed up.
-As you know, Kenny was an outsider unlike us.
-Nobody has ever visited him or his family since he moved in here fifteen years ago with his newlywed wife.
-We don’t get much outsiders here in this place anyway.
-It’s locked up too deep inside the drylands.’
+As you might know, Kenny was an outsider unlike us.
+Nobody has ever visited him or his family ever since he moved in here fifteen years ago with his newlywed wife.
+We don’t get many outsiders here in this place anyway.
+It’s locked up too deep inside the dry-lands.’

 ‘Thank you’ I told him as I got up ready to leave.
 He looked up at me curiously.
 ‘Hey, what about your Jilliper?’ he asked me with a look implying that I was committing a great sin by wasting good mead.